 Starting Fall 2012, if you are a Graduate Student Researcher (GSR), you will receive an increase in salary to Step IX after passing the advancement to candidacy exam.
 Before advancement, the GSR step will be at Step VIII.

 After passing the advancement exam you are eligible for the Master of Arts Degree, as long as your core requirements are completed satisfactorily.
-If you would like the MA degree you must complete a graduate student petition, which is available on the Forms page of our website, or for pickup in the main office, and pay a $20 petition fee at the Billing Office.
+Set up a meeting with the Staff Graduate Advisor to process post-advancement paperwork.
+She will set up a DocuSign of the required petition for you.
+If you would like to add the MA degree you must complete the Change of Degree Status form and pay a $20 petition fee at the Billing Office.
+Update: Spring 2020, due to the pandemic, the petition fee has been waived.
+Visit this link for updated information.
 On the petition, check the appropriate boxes indicating, “remain in Ph.D.
 Physics” and “add MA Physics.”
-Bring the completed petition to the Staff Graduate Advisor.
 The faculty graduate advisor will sign it, write a letter in support of your Master’s, and submit both forms to the Graduate Division for processing.
 Your MA degree will be processed within approximately four weeks.
-Further information on the Master of Arts degree in Physics is available in the Graduate Student Handbook [in PDF form].
+Further information on the Master of Arts degree in Physics is available in the Graduate Student Handbook.